Luigi Vanvitelli University

 | Roof insulation | Isotec by Brianza Plastica – 120 mm thick, 360 mm pitch |

-| Roof cladding | New and reused pantiles |
+| Roof cladding | New and reclaimed roof tiles |

 The intervention